d2l-ai/d2l-en/chapter_introduction/index.md

 for the best possible parameters for minimizing the loss function.
 Popular optimization algorithms for deep learning are based on an approach called *gradient descent*.
-In short, at each step, this method checks to see, for each parameter, which way the training set loss would move if you perturbed that parameter just a small amount.
+In brief, at each step, this method checks to see, for each parameter, how that training set loss would change if you perturbed that parameter by just a small amount.
-It then updates the parameter
-in the direction that lowers the loss.
+It would then update the parameter in the direction that lowers the loss.

 ## Kinds of Machine Learning Problems

-The wake word problem in our motivating example is just one among many problems that machine learning can tackle.
+The wake word problem in our motivating example is just one among many that machine learning can tackle.
-To motivate the reader further and provide us with some common language that will follow us throughout the book, we now provide a broad overview of the landscape of machine learning problem formulations.
+To motivate the reader further and provide us with some common language that will follow us throughout the book, we now provide a broad overview of the landscape of machine learning problems.

 ### Supervised Learning

-Supervised learning describes tasks where we are given a dataset containing both features and labels and tasked with producing a model to predict the labels given input features.
+Supervised learning describes tasks where we are given a dataset containing both features and labels and asked to produce a model that predicts the labels when given input features.
 Each feature--label pair is called an example.
 Sometimes, when the context is clear, we may use the term *examples* to refer to a collection of inputs, even when the corresponding labels are unknown.
-The supervision comes into play because for choosing the parameters, we (the supervisors) provide the model with a dataset consisting of labeled examples.
+The supervision comes into play because, for choosing the parameters, we (the supervisors) provide the model with a dataset consisting of labeled examples.
 In probabilistic terms, we typically are interested in estimating the conditional probability of a label given input features.
-While it is just one among several paradigms within machine learning, supervised learning accounts for the majority of successful applications of machine learning in industry.
+While it is just one among several paradigms, supervised learning accounts for the majority of successful applications of machine learning in industry.
-Partly, that is because many important tasks can be described crisply as estimating the probability of something unknown given a particular set of available data:
+Partly that is because many important tasks can be described crisply as estimating the probability of something unknown given a particular set of available data: